xoity/infraninja/test/README.md

 - **Access Key Not Set**:
   - Ensure the `ACCESS_KEY` environment variable is correctly configured.
-  - Confirm the key has the necessary permissions in the Jinn API.
+  - Confirm the key has the necessary permissions in an API.

+- **Inventory URL Missing**:
+  - Verify the `INVENTORY_URL` variable points to the correct endpoint.
+  - Test the endpoint using `curl` or similar tools.

 - **VM Connection Issues**:
   - Check that the Vagrant VMs are running (`vagrant status`).
   - Verify the SSH settings (e.g., SSH key or username).